 Sara McMillan, PT, DPT is a Doctor of Physical Therapy.
 She earned her BS in Biomedical Science at Southeast Missouri State University in Cape Girardeau, MO and her clinical doctorate in physical therapy from Southwest Baptist University in Bolivar, MO.
 Sara first fell in love with helping children as a figure skating coach in St. Louis, MO, where she worked with children aged 2 and older.
 Sara has experience working in the outpatient clinic, early intervention, and school based settings.
 Sara is excited to be working with children and families in the Southern California area and is dedicated to helping children gain confidence and reach their goals.

-JACKIE BRESNAHAN (OCCUPATIONAL THERAPY CLINICAL AND ADMINISTRATIVE LEAD)
+JACKIE BRESNAHAN (OCCUPATIONAL THERAPY CLINICAL MANAGER)

 Jackie Bresnahan, M.S., OTR/L earned her Master’s Degree in Occupational Therapy 2012 from Tufts University.
 She has practiced occupational therapy in a variety of settings, including three years as a school-based therapist.
 Jackie has worked with children with a wide array of diagnoses, including significant experience working with children with Autism Spectrum Disorders.
 She has a passion for continuing to expand her knowledge-base in the field of occupational therapy, and has completed courses in the Handwriting Without Tears Curriculum, visual rehabilitation, and the Get Permission approach to feeding.
 She is also an AOTA certified fieldwork educator.
 Jackie is committed to a team approach to help children succeed.